fipelle/replication-hasenzagl-et-al-2020/README.md

 ## Code structure
 The main directory is organized as follows:

+* *code_main* contains all of the julia code necessary for replication
-* Metropolis-Within-Gibbs: contains the code for Metropolis-Within-Gibbs algorithm
+* *Metropolis-Within-Gibbs* contains the code for Metropolis-Within-Gibbs algorithm